How do you define tenacious?

 Dreaming About Doing Something Wonderful Makes Life Living.

-If you want to be more diligent, tenacious and focused on achieving a running time goal, then you have to be extremely clear with yourself that no matter what you have to encounter along the path you take, you will meet your objective.
+If you want to be more diligent, tenacious and focused on achieving a running time goal be clear about what you want.

 The truth is Motivation Is Not Out There: You Need To Look Within yourself.

 No one can teach motivation.
 Yes, you can read about it and about motivated individuals, but at the end of the day, it is up to you, to take action.

 Goals are not meant to be easy.
 How can I improve my breathing pattern when I run?
 How can I hold just 5 seconds per mile faster during my 5K?
 What do I have to do to learn to pace myself better?

 Lay down at night before you go to bed and visualize a time you want to run.
 Motivate yourself to do something daily that will give you the slight edge into making that goal a reality.
 See it in your mind. .